A Very Potter Senior Year: Act I

 Luna Lovegood and Neville Longbottom wander the Department of Mysteries, chased by Death Eaters.
 The Death Eaters retrieve Tom Riddle's diary from a safe in the Ministry, but this is taken from them by Ron, who rescues Luna and Neville.
 The three join Hermione outside the Room of Death, but are again surrounded by foes ("This Is The End").
 Harry appears and rescues the group.
 Mad-Eye Moody enters the scene, who Harry reveals to be Barty Crouch Jr. Crouch is apprehended by the Wizard Cops.
 Crouch leaves Harry with the ominous message that with the Death Eater's gone, his fame will fade.

 Harry presents his girlfriend, Ginny, with Riddle's diary.
 Ron reveals his insecurities in his and Hermione's relationship because she hasn't kissed him in several years.
 Harry realizes he doesn't know what to do after leaving Hogwarts.
 Ron is given the keys to the family car, and he flies Harry, Hermione, and Ginny to Hogwarts to start the school year ("Senior Year").
 They crash the car, killing Professor Sprout and the school's mandrakes, but Draco saves them from expulsion by headmaster McGonagall.
 Despite this, Harry refuses to acknowledge him as a friend.

 In the Great Hall, Harry and Draco are announced as the two candidates for the coming Head Boy election.
-Gilderoy Lockhart is announced to be the new Defence Against the Dark Arts teacher and is quickly proven to be more popular then Harry ("Wizard Of The Year").
+Gilderoy Lockhart is announced to be the new Defence Against the Dark Arts teacher and is quickly proven to be more popular than Harry ("Wizard Of The Year").
 Believing it as a cause for his loss in popularity, Harry ends his relationship with Ginny, who turns to the diary for comfort.
 The diary shows her a flashback of Dumbledore first meeting Tom Riddle at an orphanage and Riddle's first day at Hogwarts; Ginny quickly falls under Riddle's spell ("Always Dance").

 Hermione reveals her passion for fanfiction to Lockhart and he commissions her to write essays for each of Harry's school years.
 Draco and Harry begin their preparations for the coming Head Boy election, when Harry suddenly overhears the Basilisk.
 The group discovers Colin Creevey and an entranced Ginny in front of a message written in blood.
 The message declares that the Chamber of Secrets has been opened, and Harry sees the situation as an opportunity to regain his popularity among the students.